 If you’ve been captivated by Showtime’s “Yellowjackets,” you’re not alone.
-In its debut season, the series earned seven Emmy nominations, including leading and supporting acting nods for Melanie Lynskey and Christina Ricci, respectively.
-The dark comedy–cum–survival drama is now airing its second season—with more to come; production got the greenlight for a third installment in December 2022.
+For its debut season alone, the series earned seven Emmy nominations, including leading and supporting nods for Melanie Lynskey and Christina Ricci, respectively.
+And now, over two years since the survival drama got the greenlight for a third installment in December 2022, it’s finally headed our way on February 14, 2025.

 Do you have what it takes to rough it out in the wilderness with this talented ensemble?
 From insights into the casting process to audition tips from industry veterans, here’s your field guide to landing a role on “Yellowjackets.”